 I see it countless times in my practice.
-Someone calls, says they have back/neck/shoulder/hip/foot/whatever other body pain and they book an appointment.
-They come in for a session, they feel good when they leave and then they complain later that it still hurts.
+Someone calls, says they have back/neck/shoulder/hip/foot/whatever other body pains, and book an appointment.
+They come in for a session, feel good when they leave, and then complain later that it still hurts.
 So they say massage didn’t fix it.

 Now let me ask you another set of questions:

 - Do you have a personal trainer that will guarantee that you will be able to do a bodyweight squat or strict pull-up or 50 perfect push-ups after your first session?

 - Do you follow a diet that says if you eat ‘clean’ for a week, you’ll lose those 30 pounds you’ve gained over the last couple of years?